 Well, I thought.
 Allah helps those who help themselves.
 A man gets up in the morning and does the work, and Allah lends a hand.

-The world could tell me all of this, and I would stand tall and reply without hesitation that I am a child of a noble race, for we carry the Quran and survive the sand and burning sun.
-I would say that dignity is the property of my heart and no one can take it away; that freedom is my birthright and happiness my destiny; that I have as much of a place in this universe as the trees and the stars; and that I have never been alone or friendless, not for one moment, because Allah has always been by my side, even in the darkest isolation cells.
+The world could tell me this, and I would stand tall and reply that dignity is a property of the heart; that freedom is my birthright and happiness my destiny; that I have as much of a place in this universe as the trees and the stars; and that I have never been alone or friendless, not for one moment, because Allah has always been by my side, even in the darkest isolation cells.

-As a result I was never invited to community dinners, Eid picnics, barbecues at the park, or even the birthday parties of the children of my childhood friends.
+Farah was a pillar of the community, respected by everyone.
+As a result of her influence, I was never invited to community dinners, Eid picnics, barbecues at the park, or even the birthday parties of the children of my childhood friends.

-I wasn’t whining.
-I couldn’t care less what these people thought of me.
+So what?
+I didn’t care a shriveled fig what these people thought of me.

 Okay, maybe that wasn’t true.
 Maybe it hurt on some level.
 And it hurt that my parents continued their friendship with the Anwars, even occasionally hosting dinner parties to which I was not invited.
 It wounded me that even my mother bought into the communal judgment of my character.
 It hurt that they didn’t stand up for me.

-Oh, I was welcome in my parents’ home when no one else was around, and they loved me in their way, but I knew that my mother in particular would never again trust me fully, no matter how much time passed.
+Oh, I was welcome in my parents’ home when no one else was around, and they loved me in their way, but I knew that my mother in particular would never trust me again.
 Her image of me as a sweet, intelligent and good-hearted boy had been shattered forever.
-I had shamed her before her friends, and for that I would never be forgiven.
+I had shamed her before her friends.

 In the 1970’s Dr. Ehab had the foresight to buy empty land to the north and west of Fresno.
 When the city expanded in that direction he sold some of the land to developers, and leased other lots to large retailers.
 I remembered hearing that one of his first leases had been to Walmart for $25,000 per month.
 He later become a developer himself, building three huge apartment complexes in north Fresno.

-The pest control company still existed, but was run by his brother’s grandson, while the leases and apartments were handled by a real estate management company.
-I didn’t know exactly how much the Anwars were worth, but it had to be in the tens of millions.
+I didn’t know how much the Anwars were worth, but it must be in the tens of millions.

-“As-salamu alaykum,” Dr. Ehab Anwar said.
+“As-salamu alaykum,” Dr. Ehab Anwar said, offering the traditional Muslim greeting of peace.
 He did not offer to shake my hand.

 His wife Farah waved her hand in front of her nose and glared at me, apparently thinking that I was the source of the unpleasant smell in the office.

-Farah dug him in the ribs with an elbow and said in a strident voice, “The boy is no good.
+Farah dug her elbow into her husband’s ribs and said in a voice as sharp as a prison shank, “The boy is no good.
 It is a mistake coming here.”

-Farah Anwar was a piece of work.
-Shorter than her husband and fifteen years younger, her voice was as sharp and piercing as a prison shank.
-Her nose was hooked like a falcon’s beak, her skin was pale like ivory, and her green eyes were as hard as chips of emerald.
-Though she wore a long skirt, a loose blouse and a cream-colored hijab, and though she volunteered as a weekend Islamic studies teacher at the masjid, I found nothing sisterly in her demeanor, nor had I ever.
+Farah Anwar was shorter than her husband and fifteen years younger.
+Her nose was hooked like a falcon’s beak, her skin was pale ivory, and her green eyes were as hard as chips of emerald.
+Though she was dressed modestly in a long skirt, loose blouse and cream-colored hijab, and though she volunteered as a weekend Islamic studies teacher at the masjid, I found nothing Islamic in her demeanor, nor had I ever.